-Saint Andrew of Crete on the nativity of Mary as a turning point between old and new covenant, the frontier where types and symbols give way to reality.
+Saint Andrew of Crete on the nativity of Mary, the Mother of God, as a turning point between old and new covenant, the frontier where types and symbols give way to reality.
 This reading shows that September 8 was celebrated as the birthday of the Blessed Virgin Mary, daughter of Joachim and Ann & mother of Jesus, at least as early as the early 8th century.

 T he fulfillment of the law is Christ himself, who does not so much lead us away from the letter as lift us up to its spirit.
 For the law’s consummation was this, that the very lawgiver accomplished his work and changed letter into spirit, summing everything up in himself and, though subject to the law, living by grace.